longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 That makes Kernel 6.0 run quite nicely, and for this is a requirement for the suspend workaround described below.

-Waking up from `s2idle` requires the latest firmware to be insalled.
+Waking up from `s2idle` requires the latest firmware to be installed.
 I fetched `linux-firmware-20220913` which is the newest at the time of writing and it recently got updates for the amdgpu files.